ProdatoAnalytics/jrs-rest-java-client/README.md

 ReportExecutionStatusEntity statusEntity = operationResult1.getEntity();
 ```

+This corresponds to the Jaspersoft REST API:

+PUT  <jaspersoft server>/rest_v2/reportExecutions/<executionRequestId>/status

+with a body of `{ "value": "cancelled" }`

 # Input controls services
 The reports service includes methods for reading and setting input controls of any input controls container, i.e. reportUnit, reportOptions, dashboard, adhocDataView